tomoosting/ONT_Genome_Assembly/README.md

 rm -r $TMP_DIR
 ```
 #### merge bam files and convert bam to fastq
-The next step is merging all bam files, and convert the merged bam file to fastq.gz.
+The next step is merging all bam files and convert with samtools, then compress using bgzip.
 ```
-module load samtools/1.10
-module load htslib/1.10

-BAM_DIR=PATH/TO/BAM/DIR
-BAM_OUT=PATH/TO/FINAL/BAM
-FASTQ_OUT=PATH/TO/FASTQ

 samtools merge $BAM_OUT.bam $BAM_OUT/*.bam
 samtools fastq $BAM_OUT.bam > $FASTQ_OUT.fastq
 bgzip $FASTQ_OUT.fastq
 ```
 #### create summary file

 ```
 dorado summary $BAM_EXT.bam > $BAM_EXT.sequencing_summary.txt
 ```

 #### remove adapters with [porechop](https://github.com/rrwick/Porechop)
 Like other sequencing platforms, ONT reads can have adapter sequences attached.
 These we'll rempove with porechop.
 This program is no longers upported but it still seems to be the go to program.
 I've had some issues with installing the program due to compatibility issues on my HPC, but I've found a singulatiry container [here](https://forgemia.inra.fr/gafl/singularity/porechop).
-If you have experience working with singulatiry have a look at their [page](https://docs.sylabs.io/guides/3.1/user-guide/index.html).
+If you don't have experience working with singulatiry have a look at their [page](https://docs.sylabs.io/guides/3.1/user-guide/index.html).
 First download the image.
 ```
-module load singularity/3.7.3
 singularity pull porechop_v0.2.3.sif oras://registry.forgemia.inra.fr/gafl/singularity/porechop/porechop:latest
 ```
 Then we can run the program as follows:
 ```
-module load singularity/3.7.3
 singularity exec porechop_v0.2.3.sif porechop
 ```